Merchant API: best practices

 |

-Plan the API calls based on the rate limit response headers received
+Plan your API calls based on the rate limit response headers received

 Use case | Fetch all shipments to cross-check if everything has been created correctly. |